michaelboyles/formula/docs/src/content/docs/components/controls/Select.md

 ---
 title: Select
-description: A component from creating select controls in Formula
+description: A component for creating select controls in Formula
 slug: components/Select
 ---

-The `Select` component creates a `<select>` containing a number of `<option>`s.
+The `Select` component renders a `<select>` element containing a number of `<option>`s.
 Unlike the native select element, the value isn't required to be a number or string.
-It can be anything, provided you
+It can be anything, provided you provide a mapper with the `mapToValue` property.

 ```tsx
 <Select